grootran/Aqara-Advanced-Lighting/custom_components/aqara_advanced_lighting/frontend_src/README.md

 - **Modular editors** - Each preset type (effects, patterns, CCT sequences, segment sequences, dynamic scenes) has a dedicated editor component
 - **Modular styles** - CSS is split into 10 scoped modules under `styles/`.
 Components import only the modules they need. `shared-form.ts` is shared between the panel and all editor components
 - **Shared editor infrastructure** - `editor-constants.ts` provides `DEVICE_LABELS`, default color palettes, option list factories (`loopModeOptions`, `endBehaviorOptions`), a `localize()` helper, and HA version compatibility detection
+- **Shared preset runtime** - The `preset-runtime/` modules (resolver, compatibility, activator, icon) provide a single implementation of preset resolution, capability filtering, activation, and icon rendering that the panel and the dashboard card both consume.
+The card lost roughly 600 lines of duplicated logic during this extraction
+- **Shared API client** - `data-client/aqara-api.ts` provides a single module-level cache and in-flight deduplication for `presets`, `user_presets`, `user_preferences`, and `supported_entities`.
+Mutating callers pass `bypassCache: true` on the next read to invalidate
+- **Audio-mode registry as source of truth** - The Python `MODE_REGISTRY` is exposed via `/api/aqara_advanced_lighting/audio_mode_registry`; `audio-mode-registry.ts` fetches and transforms it.
+No frontend component should hardcode a parallel mode list
+- **Operations-changed subscription** - The card subscribes to the `aqara_advanced_lighting_operations_changed` HA event (via `card-running-ops.ts`) and refetches running operations on each event.
+This replaced 5-second polling and updates active-state highlighting in milliseconds
 - **Extracted utilities** - Pure functions for entity info, sibling entity discovery, and preset duplication live in dedicated modules, reusable across components
 - **Reorderable steps** - `ReorderableStepsMixin` adds pointer-event-based drag-and-drop with auto-scroll to sequence editors
+- **Custom favorites order** - Panel favorites support a `'custom'` sort that lets the user drag-reorder the favorites grid.
+Old `'date-old'` preferences auto-migrate to `'custom'` on first load
 - **Theme integration** - Styles use Home Assistant CSS custom properties for consistent theming, with both `--mdc-*` and `--ha-*` variable families for cross-version support
 - **Translation system** - English translations from `translations/panel.en.json` are embedded at build time.
 Add `panel.{locale}.json` files and update `panel-translations.ts` to support additional languages
 - **Type safety** - Union types (`AnyPreset`, `PresetType`) and a recursive `Translations` interface provide compile-time safety for presets and translations